10 Interesting Facts About the Incas

 Elongated Inca Skull

-Another interesting fact about the Incas is that they had no writing system.
-They maintained their records via a system known as quipu, which used knotted strings to refer to a certain amount of information.
+Another interesting fact about the Incas is that they had no traditional writing system.
+Instead, they recorded information using a method known as “quipu,” which relied on knotted strings to store different types of data and census information.

-One of the most important and famous sites of the Incas was Machu Picchu.
-King Pachacuti Inca Yupanqui built the famed Inca citadel in the 15th century.
-Today, Machu Picchu is designated a UNESCO World Heritage Site and is recognized as one of the Seven Wonders of the World.
+One of the most famous sites of the Inca Empire is Machu Picchu.
+Pachacuti Inca Yupanqui built the citadel during the 15th century, and today it is recognized as a UNESCO World Heritage Site and one of the Seven Wonders of the World.

 Over the years there have been many investigations on the role of the Inca Citadel of Machu Picchu.
 Many people believe Machu Picchu was a luxurious and well-kept mausoleum of the Inca Pachacutec, who was the founder and first emperor of the Inca Empire.
 Machu Picchu is important because it has incredible archaeological value and a number of different ecosystems within its walls.
 Visit on Machu Picchu vacation packages.